 After prioritizing your MQL list, determine the best way to engage with them.
 Perform account research with tools like LinkedIn Sales Navigator, Quora, or ZoomInfo to gain insights into your prospects.

 These insights will help determine how to engage:

 - The right decision-makers to contact in each department

-Determine what an SQL means to your organization to ensure that opportunities are handed off from inside sales to an AE or Sales Development Rep (SDR) at the right moment.
-This can often be achieved by defining the Budget, Authority, Need, and Timeline (BANT) of an account.
+Determine what SQL means to your organization to ensure that opportunities are handed off from inside sales to an AE or Sales Development Rep (SDR) at the right moment.
+Your SQL can often be determined by defining an account’s Budget, Authority, Need, and Timeline (BANT).